18F/methods/pages/usability-test-script.md

 # Example Usability Test Script

-This document provides example questions grouped along the key moments found in a usability test: introductions, warm up, scenarios, and wrap up.
+This document provides example questions grouped along the key moments found in a usability test: introductions, warm up, task completion, follow up, and wrap up.
 If your participant’s time is scarce, consider sharing a few of your questions ahead of time.
 See also this [checklist for running an interview](/interview-checklist/).
 GSA staff, please see this [Google Doc Template](https://docs.google.com/document/d/1VimyVSt7qK3iKc2uZkobLWM0zuJuvO03vFk_R_EjhOU/edit#).

 ## Introduction